kemcgraw/metals_cac_mesa/README.md

 # Metal Exposures and Coronary Artery Calcification

 ## Overview
-We longitudinally assessed the link between baseline exposure to metals as measured in urine and changes in coronary artery calcification in the Multi-Ethnic Study of Atherosclerosis (n=6,418).
+We longitudinally assessed the link between baseline exposure to metals as measured in urine and changes in coronary artery calcification in the Multi-Ethnic Study of Atherosclerosis (n=6,418) using linear mixed models.
 We found that toxic metals cadmium, tungsten, uranium, and essential metals cobalt, copper, and zinc were significantly associated with changes in coronary artery calcification over time, separately and as a mixture.

 ## Publication
 McGraw, K, Schilling, K, Glabonjat, R. et al. Urinary Metal Levels and Coronary Artery Calcification: Longitudinal Evidence in the Multi-Ethnic Study of Atherosclerosis.
 JACC.
 2024 Oct, 84 (16) 1545–1557.